team-alembic/lambdajam-blast/README.md

 Perhaps set the hostname as an env var before running the server?

-### Basic: Improve rendering performance by rounding precision of vertex data

-This will reduce the size of the DOM diff sent from the server to the browser.

 ### Basic: Scoring

 Display live scores during the game.